Our Mission

 Given their heart wishes, Ani Tsultrim Lhamo of White Jewel Mountain organized a virtual Dorje Trolo Drubcho held in December of 2022.
 Adzom Gyalse Rinpoche led the online event from Bodh Gaya, India.
 Over 100 people from 16 countries came together to practice Dorje Trolo with the aspiration of eliminating obstacles, destroying negative energy and sending waves of compassion to all suffering beings.

 Ani Tsultrim Lhamo leads a monthly online Dorje Trolo Practice and Tsog.
-If you are interested in attending, please contact her at whitejewelmountain@gmail.com.
+If you are interested in attending, please contact her here.
 Transmission is required.
-Learn more about our services HERE
+Learn more about our services.